moderntribe/products-engineering/docs/code-standards/css.md

 **[PostCSS Nested](https://github.com/postcss/postcss-nested)**

 PostCSS plugin to unwrap nested rules like how Sass does it.
-Basically...it provides support for rule nesting.
+Basically... it provides support for rule nesting.

 **[PostCSS Mixins](https://github.com/postcss/postcss-mixins)**

 This plugin adds support for mixins similar to Sass, however the syntax is a bit different.
 You define mixins via `@define-mixin mixinname {}` and you include the mixin via `@mixin mixinname;`.

 **[PostCSS MediaQuery Packer](https://github.com/hail2u/node-css-mqpacker)**